 Accidents happen.
-You may of heard that certain bulbs can contain toxic chemicals and while it is a small amount we’ve compiled a list of the safest possible actions to take if your bulb does break.
+You may of heard that certain light bulbs can contain toxic chemicals and while it is a small amount we’ve compiled a list of the safest possible actions to take if your light bulb does break.

 - If the lamp was broken in a luminaire turn off the power to it to eliminate the chance of electric shock

 - If the lamp was recently on be careful as certain parts may be hot

 - Use gloves to protect your hands from any mercury that may be clinging to the broken glass fragments as well as protecting your hands from the sharp shards of glass

 - Children should leave the room due to mercury and broken glass

 - Leave the room for 15-30 minutes and make sure the room is ventilated – windows open etc.

 - After ventilating the area, gather up large pieces of glass and put them in a sealed container